-Through its Play Smart.
-Play Safe.
-Initiative, the National Football League is working to drive progress in the prevention, diagnosis and treatment of injuries, enhance medical protocols and further improve the way our game is taught and played.
+The National Football League is committed to advancing progress in the diagnosis, prevention and treatment of sports-related injuries, enhancing medical protocols and further improving the way our game is taught and played.

 Click here to download a PDF version of the NFL Player Health and Safety Fact Sheet.